alvarosaavedrad/journey-widget/README.md

 ## 🔖 Description

-Widget made with Vanilla JavaScript to be imported in Leche NIDO website.
+Widget made with Vanilla JavaScript to be imported into Leche NIDO website.

 ## 📖 How-to